 - Protected time to attend the annual assembly of the American Academy of Hospice and Palliative Medicine

-- Three Questions: The Framework to Goals of Care Discussions, Checking Implicit Bias and Ensuring Equity
+- Three Questions: Curriculum on communication: Framework to Goals of Care Discussions, Checking Implicit Bias and Ensuring Equity

 - Curriculum includes Spectrum Health Clinical Teacher Program and Spectrum Health Quality and Safety curriculum